IKWENZI/getingdata/codebook.md

-#INPUT DATA:

-The input dataset includes the following files:
+#DATA:

+INPUT DATASET:
 -------------------------------------------------------------

+The input dataset includes the following files

 - 'README.txt'

 - 'features_info.txt': Shows information about the variables used on the feature vector.